SofiaYing/blog/docs/views/frontend/ES6/asynchronous.md

 Imagine requesting some data from an API.
 Depending upon the situation the server might take some time to process the request while blocking the main thread making the web page unresponsive.

 That’s where asynchronous JavaScript comes into play.
 Using asynchronous JavaScript (such as callbacks, promises, and async/await), you can perform long network requests without blocking the main thread.

+The asynchronous behavior is not part of the JavaScript language itself, rather it is built on top of the core JavaScript language in the browser (or the programming environment) and accessed through the browser APIs.
 :::

 [Execution Context and Call Stack](../JSBase/executionContext.md)